eklitzke/bitcoin/doc/developer-notes.md

 please send pull requests if you can fix any errors found by the address sanitizer (or any other sanitizer).

-Not all sanitizer options can be enabled at the same time, e.g.
+Not all sanitizer options can be enabled at the same time, e.g. trying to build with `--enable-sanitizer=address,thread` will fail in the configure script as these sanitizers are mutually incompatible.

-`-fsanitize=address,thread` is forbidden as these sanitizers are mutually incompatible.
-The configure script will fail if you try to use an unsupported combination of sanitizers.
-Refer to your compiler manual to learn more about which options are incompatible.
+Refer to your compiler manual to learn more about these options and which sanitizers are supported by your compiler.

 Additional resources: